nafergo/Libre-Pipeline-for-Digital-Imaging/README.md

 # Welcome!

-The Libre Pipeline for CGI project is a directory with links to Free/Libre and Open Source Software and resources or assets (3D models, photos, HDRI, sounds, etc.) that you can use in CGI projects.ttttt
+The Libre Pipeline for CGI project is a directory with links to Free/Libre and Open Source Software and resources or assets (3D models, photos, HDRI, sounds, etc.) that you can use in CGI projects.

 ABOUT THE SOFTWARE
 We only list “Free Software”.
 This means software that the users have the freedom to run, copy, distribute, study, change and improve the software.
 To avoid misconceptions (in this case, Free doesn’t mean it is gratis), this type of software is sometimes called “Libre Software”.
 For more information on this, please check the [Free Software Definition](http://www.gnu.org/philosophy/free-sw.en.html).